top of page

 In healthy families

 Children are helped to build their self-worth, self-esteem and self-confidence and in this day and age children learn what body safety is in school from a young age.
-These children grow into a healthy unique individual with a strong sense of self which is separate from others.
+These children grow into a healthy unique individuals with a strong sense of self which is separate from others.
 Whilst at the same time able to fit in comfortably with others able to connect, offer their personal views and opinions be heard knowing they will be respected for having them.
-Whilst others may not agree with what they say or believe they can have their own beliefs, values and worth and allow others to have their beliefs, values, worth and views.
+Whilst others may not agree with what they say or believe, they can have their own beliefs, values and worth and allow others to have theirs.
 Without feeling diminished themselves or have strong emotions evoked due to someone else’s outlook.
 It’s OK to disagree, it’s OK to agree and it’s OK to agree to disagree to and all are happy with who they are.

 In dysfunctional families